Happy Happy Nester

 When is the Best Time to Plant?

-We planted our stems on January 14th and they were ready for spring planting.
+We potted our stems on January 14th and they were ready to plant in the spring.
 So, on March 13th, our weather started to warm, and so we plopped these little plants in our yard.
 According to gardening tips on the internet, the best time to plant hydrangeas is in the fall, followed by spring.
 I prefer to plant in the spring since it gives new plants a great head start.

 How to Transplant the Stems into the Ground